CicerBro/Linchpin/lib/jsonFormatter/THIRD_PARTY_NOTICES.md

 - Retrieved/reviewed: 2026-07-19
 - License: BSD 3-Clause

 The adapted Linchpin files are `detect.ts`, `parse.ts`, `render.ts`, and `styles.ts` in this directory.
-Linchpin does not copy the upstream build system, manifest, popup, branding, analytics, or development dependencies.
+Linchpin does not copy the upstream build.
+This was a one-time pull.
 The runtime was ported to strict TypeScript and WXT; DOM output uses safe construction/text nodes; branches materialize lazily; controls use one delegated listener; input is capped at 10 MB; unsafe integer tokens are warned about; themes use CSS custom properties; and the formatter installs no observer after mounting.

-Callum Locke and the upstream contributors do not endorse Linchpin.

 ## BSD 3-Clause License